BroadcomMFD/debugger-for-mainframe/README.md

         - "file"
             - Stores the troubleshooting log in a file in the `/.c4z` folder in your workspace.

+## Report Issues

+How can we improve Debugger for Mainframe?
+[Let us know on our Git repository](https://github.com/BroadcomMFD/debugger-for-mainframe/issues).

 ## Technical Assistance and Support for Debugger for Mainframe

 The Debugger for Mainframe extension is made available to customers on the Visual Studio Code Marketplace in accordance with the terms and conditions contained in the provided End-User License Agreement (EULA).